jdlph/Path4GMNS/README.md

 $ pip install path4gmns==0.8.3
 ```

-v0.8.3 comes with enhancement in accessibility evaluation.
+v0.8.3 comes with accessibility evaluation enhancement and equity evaluation.
 All previous releases shall be **deprecated**.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding use cases in the following section.